Overwhelmed With Emotion (& How to Cope)

 This podcast is free.
 I suggest you practice at least 15 min twice a day.
 You may have to start out at just a couple min a day.
 Build the skill and strength and work up to 15 min twice a day.
 Over time you can be calmer throughout your day.

-Emotion Skill #2 Ability to Control your Attention
+Overwhelmed with Emotions #2 – Ability to Control your Attention

 To deal with overwhelming emotions you need to gain control over your attention.
 When you don’t have control of your attention you are led in your mind by all the thoughts into the dark narratives, of hopelessness, despair, anger, fear, or other feelings.
 These thoughts arise from your belief system.